kamranahmedse/developer-roadmap/src/data/roadmaps/rust/content/rust-crypto@f68x7r-qzaQfrzXnjOI2q.md

 # rust-crypto

-`Rust Crypto` is a set of cryptographic algorithms implemented in the Rust programming language.
-Users can utilize these algorithms for encryption, decryption, hashing, and digital signature applications, among others.
-Notable features in Rust Crypto include ciphers like AES and DES, hash functions like SHA and MD5, and digital signatures such as RSA.
-It is recognized for its speed and low memory usage, thus making it a suitable option for systems with limited resources.
+`rust-crypto` is a collection of cryptographic algorithms implemented in pure Rust including AES, DES ciphers, SHA, MD5 hash functions, and RSA digital signatures.
+Known for speed and low memory usage, making it suitable for resource-constrained systems requiring cryptographic functionality.